aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-up1.png)

-1. Complete the sign up process by selecting the username and entering the password provided in the environment details tab.
+1. Complete the signup process by selecting the username and entering the password provided in the environment details tab.

    * Password: <inject key="AzureAdUserPassword"></inject>